 The following supplements have been found generally to be safe and beneficial for lobular breast cancer or LCIS patients and survivors:

 Please consult your oncology team for advice concerning your situation and dosages.
-It might make sense to be tested for deficiency in vitamin D and plan for follow up to determine if your reading has reached a desirable level.
+It might make sense to be tested for vitamin D deficiency and plan for follow-up testing to determine if your reading has reached a desirable level.

 Alcohol has been found specifically to increase the risk of lobular breast cancer.